 - What do the colours mean?

 - How many more are out there?
 Not many.
-A couple have been kindly donated to the Cheshire Regiment museum and a couple more have been very kindly donated to the Discovery Centre collection.
+A couple have been kindly donated to the Cheshire Regiment museum and four more have been very kindly donated to the Discovery Centre collection, and we know of one in a private collection.

 If you know the answer to any of these questions, or you have one in your family, please contact the webmaster.